Igor-Proh/InterpolCardIndex/README.md

 ![image](https://github.com/Igor-Proh/InterpolCardIndex/assets/71402291/a1c93e49-3b3e-4b27-85db-e4ea4e696bf8)

-For admins we can create new criminal, update criminals and delete if Criminal dead.
+For admins, we can create new criminal, update criminals and delete if Criminal dead.

-For users we can only see information about Criminals and have access for Archived criminals.
+For users, we can only see information about Criminals and have access for Archived criminals.

 Also in lists page we have search field that filter data including all fields.